(NEW) 2018 Annual - Sea Monsters!

 As always, this Annual features an "extra-size" magazine, with in-depth accounts of the history behind the games, plus other articles.
 Make yourself the proud owner of this challenging look at the "monsters" men would face - and create - to seek control of the seas.

-Bonus Item: Also inside every copy of this Annual is our new Pocket Battle Game (with mounted counters) on the Unification of Hawaii.
+Bonus Item: Order from us via subscription or direct purchase and receive a copy of our new Pocket Battle Game IMUA! (with mounted counters) on the Unification of Hawaii inside.
 A "sea monster" of a different sort, in 1795 King Kamehameha I launched a systematic assault on the remaining free kingdoms, unifying all the islands under his (ahem, "enlightened") rule.
 Duplicate his amazing feat (or stop him cold) with this fast playing two player game.

 Sea Monsters! and the 2018 ATO Magazine Annual